swissmanu/mse-thesis/content/thesis.md

 Operator log points were successfully tested using usability testing methods during their development.
 However, a formal verification using empirical methods will yield useful insight into the presented debugging utility.
 The most important research question to answer in these regards is, how effectively operator log points can replace existing debugging tools (i.e., manual print statements and the built-in, imperative debugger tools).

-The shown debugging extension collects user behavior data since its major release.
-This data is available for further analysis ([Appendix @sec:analytics]).
+With its major release, the debugging extension asks its users to opt-in for the anonymized collection of user behavior data.
+This data is available for further analysis as described in [Appendix @sec:analytics].
 The accumulated data points allow conclusions on how software engineers use the extension.
 The data set might be evaluated on its own to derive improvements for the presented debugging utility or provide supportive arguments for a broader study as proposed above.

 ### Open Science